 The EPA Renovation, Repair and Painting (RRP) rule requires that contractors performing renovation, repair and painting projects that disturb lead-based paint in homes, child-occupied facilities (includes day care centers and schools occupied by children under 6) built before 1978 must be certified and must follow specific work practices to prevent lead contamination.
 The Massachusetts Department of Labor Standards is authorized by EPA to administer this standard, with corresponding regulatory requirements detailed in 454 CMR 22.00.

 At Mount Holyoke College, The Gorse Children’s Center at Stony Brook was built after 1978.
-Individual student rooms fall under the EPA Zero Bedroom exemption (a residential dwelling in which the living area is not separated from the sleeping area, e.g., a dorm room or studio apt.
-The Zero Bedroom exemption does not apply to apartments or suites in dormitories.
+Individual student rooms fall under the EPA Zero Bedroom exemption (a residential dwelling in which the living area is not separated from the sleeping area, e.g., a residence hall room or studio apt.
+The Zero Bedroom exemption does not apply to apartments or suites in residence halls.
 All other residential properties and apartments are subject to the rule.
 For those occupancies, unless the repairs meet the definition of a minor repair, the work must be performed with a Mount Holyoke College certified Lead-Safe Renovator Supervisor, present or by a certified Lead-Safe Renovation Contractor or a licensed lead abatement contractor, unless testing determines lead is not present.

 The College has identified the following properties maintained by Facilities Management for which the RRP rule would apply: